 The second factor in 2020 is the COVID-19 pandemic, which has forced many clinics to stop injections temporarily.
 While a surprising number of clinicsI did by phone were still open in a small informal survey, others were in a holding pattern.
 This may lower supply which could raise prices, but I think demand is likely way down as many patients stay home to avoid COVID risks.
 This could be temporary though and as things start re-opening, as they are now, the clinics may be able to capitalize on a surge of pent-up demand.

 To sum up, the answer to the question, “How do stem cells cost?” is largely driven by clinic firms aiming to profit.
 Overall, clinics will charge what they think patients will pay them, which will always be a moving target.
 I urge patients to be cautious both medically, talking to their doctors, and financially.

-- This post focuses on offerings of stem cells and other regenerative services such as PRP and exosomes.
+- This post focuses on offerings of stem cells and other regenerative services.
 It is not focused on the costs associated with proven bone marrow or hematopoietic stem cell transplants for blood cancers.
 These costs can also be high, but are generally covered by insurance and scientifically proven in most cases.
 In that same sphere, bone marrow or hematopoietic stem cell transplants for autoimmune disorders are often not covered.
 This category includes multiple sclerosis (MS), scleroderma, and others that are still considered experimental.
 However, that might be changing as more data accumulates that immune ablation followed by hematopoietic stem cell transplants is quite effective for some patients.
 More data needs to be published in this area.
 I’ve had past concerns about patients being charged for these still investigational hematopoietic stem cell transplants for autoimmune disorders including at Northwestern.
 You can read about that here.